-For the construction of the sub-project, camps (temporary residences) will be established on the government land near the sub-project area a minimum of 500 m away from settlements.
-The workers' code of conduct plans and the camp layout plans will be prepared and will be implemented after getting approval from the Resident Engineer and PIU.
+For the construction of the sub-project, camps will be established on the government land near the subproject area a minimum of 500 m away from settlements.
+The contractor will prepare workers' code of conduct plans and Camp layout plans and get them approved by the Resident Engineer and PIU.
 The camp will be established after the approval of the layout plan.
-The size of the camp would be 3 acres/ can accommodate 15-25 headcount and after completion of the project, this will be restored to the previous conditions.
+The size of the camp would be 3 acres which will accommodate 15 to 25 personals and after completion of the project, this will be restored to the previous conditions.